 The assumption that 90% of non-household properties would be measured by the end of AMP7 (2024/25), as planned for in SES Water's PR19 Business Plan, was also applied to the model.

-Further details of the values used and outputs are presented in Section 8.1.2 of the Demand Forecast Updates for the WRSE Regional Plan in Appendix B.
+Further details of the values used and outputs are presented in Section 8.1.2 of the Demand Forecast Updates for the WRSE Regional Plan in Level 2 Appendix D of this report.

 4.2.2.
 Consumption